gogins/csound-extended/cspm/README.md

 *contribute* package_directory [repository_url] - upload a contributed package
 to the contributor's account in a package repository.
 The contribution must be staged as a directory in a standard format containing a package manifest and pre-built package contents (see below).
 The contributor must have a GitHub account.
-If the package already exists, its contents are updated.
+If the package already exists, its contents are replaced.

 *list* [repositories...] - list packages in the package repository(s).